This story was last updated in December 2020.

 Seeing the “Made-in-China” label on products is not an uncommon sight, but how would one feel if some of their favorite branded items were not produced ethically?
 Or if items of daily use such as toothpicks and chopsticks were not as clean as they thought they would be?

 Recently, the Australian Strategic Policy Institute released a report on detained Uyghurs being forcefully transferred to work in factories across China for “at least 83 well-known global brands” such as Apple, Gap, Sony, Nike, and Samsung.
-Worker Rights Consortium, a U.S.-based labor rights group, has also disclosed that gloves by the French brand Lacoste were also produced in factories that hold Uyghur Muslims and other ethnic minorities, according to VOA News.
+Worker Rights Consortium, a United States-based labor rights group, has also disclosed that gloves by the French brand Lacoste were also produced in factories that hold Uyghur Muslims and other ethnic minorities, according to VOA News.

 In fact, the term “forced labor” is not an alien topic to those who have been keeping tabs on what’s happening in China.